It is time again for member corps to vote Company of Fifers & Drummers Board of Directors.

 Roberta Armstead (Incumbent)

 A resident of Rhode Island, Kyle Forsthoff is currently the Artist/Teacher in Percussion at the University of Rhode Island.
-Kyle is currently the Drum Sergeant of the Kentish Guards, a member of Grand Republic, and an instructor with the William Diamond Juniors.
-In 2018, Kyle also performed at the Royal Edinburgh Military Tattoo as a member of the Middlesex County Volunteers.
+Kyle is a member of both the Kentish Guards and Grand Republic, and an instructor with the William Diamond Juniors.
+He is also an active member of the Archives Committee and performed at the Royal Edinburgh Military Tattoo as a member of the Middlesex County Volunteers in 2018.